 Active Transportation Plan

 Helping people get where they need to go safely and efficiently is a top priority for the City of Beaverton.
-With the development of the citywide Active Transportation Plan is a long-range plan that makes Beaverton a better place for people traveling by bicycle, on foot, by wheelchair, or accessing public transit.
+The Active Transportation Plan is a long-range plan that makes Beaverton a better place for people traveling by bicycle, on foot, by wheelchair or mobility device, or accessing public transit.

 The Plan promotes walking and biking in Beaverton and helps set the foundation for developing well-connected, attractive bike and pedestrian networks that are safe, convenient and user-friendly for people of all ages and abilities, whatever mode of transportation people use.
 The focus is on creating active transportation opportunities to get people where they need to go—work, school, appointments and activities.